skukla/vm-from-scratch/README.md

 	3. Content > Button Link: `Category` -- `What's New` (Do not open in a new tab)
 	4. Advanced > Alignment: `Center`

+**Note:** You *could* use a `banner` element instead of the multi-column approach; however, I find that the responsive look-and-feel is a bit more attractive with the approach we've taken here.

 10. Duplicate the first row and remove right column.

 11. **Row 2:**